Concussion Management Policy

 The Nightingale-Bamford School recognizes that concussions and head injuries are commonly reported injuries in children and adolescents who participate in sports and recreational activity; they can have serious consequences if not managed carefully.
 The Nightingale-Bamford School has adopted the following policy to support the proper evaluation of head injuries and to follow an established protocol for return to play.

-If a student is recommended by a medical professional to receive academic accommodations, the student should not be participating in extracurricular activities during that time.
+- If a student is recommended by a medical professional to receive academic accommodations, the student’s medical professional will fill out our academic accomodations form which will be forwarded to her teachers and coaches.
+During the time of academic accommodation, the student will not be participating in any physical activity.
 Limiting screen time, reading and study time, or other academic assignments should not be limited to in-school hours; rest is needed to facilitate healing.

-If a student sustains a concussion at a time other than when engaged in a school‐sponsored activity, the school expects the parent/guardian to report the condition to the school nurse so that the school can support the appropriate management of the condition.
+If a student sustains a concussion at a time other than when engaged in a school‐sponsored activity, the school expects the parent/guardian to report the condition to the school nurse and/or athletic trainer so that the school can support the appropriate management of the condition.

 RETURN TO PLAY PROTOCOL